dabeaz-course/practical-python/Notes/03_Program_organization/05_Main_module.md

 ...
 ```

-Whatever module you give to the interpreter at startup becomes *main*.
+Whatever file you give to the interpreter at startup becomes *main*.
 It doesn't matter the name.

 ### `__main__` check

-It is standard practice for modules that can run as a main script to use this convention:
+It is standard practice for modules that run as a main script to use this convention:

 ```python
 # prog.py